Table of Contents

 Rummy 500

-In Rummy 500, each player is dealt 13 cards, and the top card of the stockpile is placed face-up next to the stockpile to start the discard pile.
-Players aim to create melds as well, but they also have the option to add to existing melds on the table, making the game more complex and strategic.
+In Rummy 500, each player is dealt 7-13 cards, and the top card of the stockpile is placed face-up next to the stockpile to start the discard pile.
+The number of cards dealt to a player depends on the total number of players in the game.
+If there are more players, the number of cards dealt will be fewer.
+In Rummy 500, players aim to create melds as well, but they also have the option to add to existing melds on the table.

 Melding And Laying Off